Student Code of Conduct

 “Code of Conduct” is defined as the written document outlining the requirements of student conduct related to academic honesty and professional behavior.
 The Code of Conduct applies to students enrolled in the Doctor of Pharmacy Program.

 “Honor Council” is defined as the student-led group responsible for administering the Code of Conduct.
-The Honor Council reports to the Associate Dean of Student Affairs and the Associate Dean of Academic Affairs (“the Associate Deans”) for Professional Education who will serve as the faculty advisors.
+The Honor Council reports to the Associate Dean of Student Affairs and the Associate Dean of Academic Affairs (“the Associate Deans”) for Professional Education who will serve as the faculty advisors unless otherwise conflicted.

 The Code of Conduct encompasses all work submitted for any academic credit while enrolled in the College of Pharmacy.
 Additionally, the Code of Conduct includes any activity where a student is representing the College of Pharmacy.
 The Code of Conduct is intended to supplement the University of Iowa’s Code of Student Life.2